suhasmaddali/suhasmaddali/README.md

 Furthermore, I have a strong practical and theoretical experience in the development of __Large Language Models (LLMs)__ and __Generative AI__.

-Below are some of the companies I have worked as a data scientist:
+Below are some of the companies I have worked as a data scientist and a machine learning engineer:

 * *NVIDIA Corporation*
 * *Solbots Technologies Private Limited*